jeffThompson/TechnologyAndTheLandscape/WeeklyCalendarAndAssignments/Week04_Mapping.md

 * Polygon: areas sharing boundaries (ex: border between two states)
 * Route: a line sharing some segments with another line (ex: two roads that merge for a time, then separate again)
 * Region: areas overlapping with other areas (ex: city region inside a county region)
-* Node: a line that shares an endpoint with a point (ex: road leading to a building)
+* Node: a line that shares an endpoint with a point (ex: a road that hits a city)
-* Point Events: a point that shares a vertex with a line (ex: exits along a freeway)
+* Point Events: a point that shares a vertex with a line (ex: tributary rivers that lead into a larger river)

 ###READINGS FOR NEXT WEEK
 * *Haikus* (Basho)